Primal-Dual First-Order Methods for Affinely Constrained Multi-Block Saddle Point Problems: The -saddle point condition

 By weak-duality theorem, $\Delta(\bar{\bx},\bar{\by})\geq0$ always holds as long as $(\bar\bx,\bar\by)$ is feasible.
 Such definition of $\epsilon$-saddle point is more suitable for measuring the convergence for algorithms that keep the iterates feasible throughout the iterations.
-However, for problem \eqref{prob:main}, keeping the feasibility of the affine coupling constraints throughout the iterations can be exhibitively expensive. $\Delta(\bar{\bx},\bar{\by})$ may even be negative when $\bar{\bx}$ and $\bar{\by}$ are infeasible, which makes the common definition of an $\epsilon$-saddle point meaningless.
-Therefore, we adopt the following definition of an $\epsilon$-saddle point that allows an $\epsilon$ constraint violation. \begin{defn}[$\epsilon$-saddle point] We say $(\bar{\mathbf{x}}, \bar \by)\in\cX\times\cY$ is an $\epsilon$-saddle point of \eqref{prob:main}, if
+However, for problem \eqref{prob:main}, keeping the feasibility of the affine coupling constraints throughout the iterations can be prohibitively expensive. $\Delta(\bar{\bx},\bar{\by})$ may even be negative when $\bar{\bx}$ and $\bar{\by}$ are infeasible, which makes the common definition of an $\epsilon$-saddle point meaningless.
+Therefore, we adopt the following definition of an $\epsilon$-saddle point that allows an $\epsilon$ constraint violation. \begin{definition}[$\epsilon$-saddle point] We say $(\bar{\mathbf{x}}, \bar \by)\in\cX\times\cY$ is an $\epsilon$-saddle point of the multi-block affinely constrained minimax problem \eqref{prob:main}, if

-\end{defn} It is worth noting that Definition \ref{definition:eps} reduces to the commonly used $\epsilon$-optimal solution in the convex ADMM literature when problem \eqref{prob:main} takes the special form of \eqref{prob:admm}.
-Next, for the convenience of convergence analysis, we introduce a sufficient condition for claiming a point $(\bar{\bx},\bar{\by})$ to be an $\epsilon$-saddle point.
+\end{definition} It is worth noting that Definition \ref{definition:eps} reduces to the commonly used $\epsilon$-optimal solution in the convex ADMM literature when problem \eqref{prob:main} takes the special form of \eqref{prob:admm}.
+For any $\bx\in\cX$ and $\by\in\cY$, let us define the functions $p_\by(\cdot)$ and $q_\bx(\cdot)$ as